rootstrap/blog/content/Phoenix for Rails developers - Part 2 - Bruno Vezoli.md

 ### Introduction

-On the first part of this blog post we talked about how Rails and Phoenix compare on the web layer, if you haven't read it go and check it out.
-Following up with the blog example we'll see how data and the business layer are implemented on both frameworks.
+In the first part of this blog post we talked about how Rails and Phoenix compare on the web layer, if you haven't read it go and check it out.
+Following on from that, we'll see how data and the business layer are implemented on both frameworks.

 ### Migrations